pheeque/ziki/README.md

 All uploaded images, cached files, temporary items that are build/server specific should be placed in the `storage` directory

 ### Composer/Vendor Directory
-An important benefit of a the MVC approach is that it centralizes the vendor directory.
+An important benefit of the MVC approach is that it centralizes the vendor directory.
 This way you can just include your dependencies in the `composer.json` file situated in the root directory and run `composer install` to install them.

 ### Deployment
 Every deploy should trigger a `composer install` to include any new dependencies the app might require since the vendor directory is no longer tracked by git.

+### Roadmap
+Trade-offs were made in order to get to alpha as soon as possible.
+They will be rectified and built upon with time.
+Things like:
+- Pretty URLs
+- The use of php includes/requires of functions instead of autoloading of classes with composer.